 - Research - Strategic Consulting - Lectures -

 I am the head of the Research Students Forum at Israel Communication Association (ISCA).
-A lecturer at the Department of Communication at Sapir Academic College, Israel, and a Ph.D. candidate in the Department of Communication – Faculty of Social Sciences, University of Haifa.
+A lecturer at the Department of Communication at Sapir Academic College, Israel, and a Ph.D. candidate at the Department of Communication at the Faculty of Social Sciences, University of Haifa.
 A particular research focus of mine is the relationship between media representation and the marketing of tech innovation within society.
 I am examining the spatial distribution of technology primarily focusing on the relationship between media and marketing.
 My dissertation titled: Diffusion of the innovation idea in the media: The coverage patterns of the technology industry in the Israeli press and the factors behind them since the establishment of the state until today (Supervised By Prof. Eli Avraham and Dr. Moti Gigi).
-Moreover, I am a Ph.D. fellowship from The Israel Scholarship Education Foundation (ISEF) for academic excellence and social leadership.
+I am also a Ph.D. fellow of the Israel Scholarship Education Foundation (ISEF) for academic excellence and social leadership.

 Before my Ph.D. studies, I have accomplished an MA degree in strategic communication and public relations (University of Haifa, Israel).
 There I conducted a pioneering and mix-method study titled: Cover Patterns of Technology in the Media: High-Tech Companies in the Israeli Online Journalism and the Strategic Role of Marketing Factors.
 The study examines the media representation of the Israeli high-tech industry.
 I have a BA degree in Marketing Communication from the Sapir Academic College, Israel.